midnight-repo/stdin_processor/README.md

   - Step 3 : FLAG MATCHING ELEMENTS

 Sometimes you might not want to process all the elements, but just those that match a certain condition (regular expression).
-If that is needed, you can also specify if you want to keep or not the elements that did not match with the --keep global option (default is to keep).
+If that is needed, you can also specify if you want to keep or not the elements that did not match with the --keep global option (default is to keep except for show command).

     cat file.txt | sp <command> --where <regex>